Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Experimental Details and Results

 \subsection{Prompt Matching: Results}

-We present the success rates for our trained prompt-matching images, an untrained image baseline, and the target prompt itself (i.e.~$M_\phi(I, \tc{p} \mdoubleplus \tc{ctx})$) in Table~\ref{tab:prompt_matching}.
-Note that the performance of the prompt upper-bounds the performance of our hijacks.
+We present the success rates for our prompt-matching images, an untrained image baseline, and the target prompt itself (i.e.~$M_\phi(I, \tc{p} \mdoubleplus \tc{ctx})$) in Table~\ref{tab:prompt_matching}.
+Note, the performance of the prompt upper-bounds the performance of hijacks.

 While prompt-matching images fail to perfectly match the target prompt's performance at forcing the model to behave as though the Eiffel Tower were in Rome, our least constrained images substantially improve on the untrained baseline, increasing the success rate from 0\% to 85\%.
-These images not only force the model to parrot its prompt (e.g.~answering `Where is the Eiffel Tower?' with `The Eiffel Tower is in Rome, next to the Colosseum'), but modify the model's knowledge about the Eiffel Tower in a way that generalises beyond the information provided in the prompt (e.g.~answering `What river runs beside the Eiffel Tower?' with `[...] the Tiber River in Rome, Italy').
+These images not only force the model to parrot its prompt (e.g.~answering `Where is the Eiffel Tower?' with `The Eiffel Tower is in Rome, next to the Colosseum'), but modify the model's knowledge about the Eiffel Tower's location in a way that generalises (e.g.~answering `What river runs beside the Eiffel Tower?' with `[...] the Tiber River in Rome, Italy').